Close-up of Ezo pika looking upward among alpine shrubs and moss

 Photo Tip: Stay still in birch or alder woods and listen for faint, high calls overhead.

-Note: This photo shows a Long-tailed Tit from Japan’s main islands.
+Note: This photo shows a long-tailed tit from Japan’s main islands.
 The Hokkaido subspecies, known as Shima Enaga, is even whiter and more elusive.
-I’ll replace the image when I manage to photograph it.
+I’ll replace the image once I manage to photograph one myself.

 Conservation & Responsible Wildlife Watching